DanielCollin96/solar_image_processing/README.md

-# Solar Image Processing Pipeline
+# Solar Image Processing

-A Python package for downloading and preprocessing SDO (Solar Dynamics Observatory) solar images for scientific analysis and machine learning applications in space weather forecasting.
+A Python software for downloading and preprocessing SDO (Solar Dynamics Observatory) solar images for scientific analysis and machine learning applications in space weather forecasting.